-How to take screenshots in Windows 10
+How to take a screenshot in Windows 10

 Print Screen

 The old screenshot standard still exists in Windows 10.
-Press the PrtScn button and your entire screen (or screens, in a multi-monitor set-up) is copied to the clipboard.
+Press the PrtScn button on your keyboard and your entire screen (or screens, in a multi-monitor setup) is copied to the clipboard.
 From there you can paste it into Paint, GIMP, IrfanView, Photoshop, or any other photo program that allows you to paste in an image.

-Add the Windows key
+PrtScn + Windows key

 An upgraded version of PrtScn available since Windows 8 is Windows key + PrtScn.
 Tap those two keys simultaneously and your screen (or screens) will “blink” for a second, as if a camera shutter was opening and closing.
 Open File Explorer, navigate to Pictures > Screenshots, and your screenshot will be there waiting for you.

-Just the current window please
+Print just the current window

-If all you need is a screenshot of the current program you're using—such as Chrome, Word, Excel, or PowerPoint—tap Alt + PrtScn.
+If all you need is a screenshot of the current program you’re using—such as Chrome, Word, Excel, or PowerPoint—tap Alt + PrtScn.
 That will copy an image of the window currently in focus to the system clipboard.
-Just like using the PrtScn shortcut, you can then paste the image into the photo editing or other image-friendly program (like the Gmail web app).
+Just like using the PrtScn shortcut, you can then paste the image into the photo-editing or other image-friendly program (like the Gmail web app).